 When it talks about Fire TV streaming devices, Fire TV Cube, Fire TV Stick 4K, Fire TV Stick, and Fire TV Stick Lite come for $119.99, $49.99, $39.99, and $29.99 respectively.
 Most of the Amazon Fire TV streaming devices feature a quad-core 1.7GHz processor, 8GB of storage, and 1GB of RAM, except for Cube that has 16GB storage, 2GB RAM, and a Hexa-core processor.
 The 4K variant also has an increased RAM of 1.5GB.

-Basically, on the Android TV side, you have multiple choices both in terms of pricing, brand an
+Basically, on the Android TV side, you have multiple choices both in terms of pricing, brand and hardware.

 Software